Erin R. Hamilton

 Teaching

-Professor Hamilton teaches undergraduate courses in international migration (SOC 4), demography (SOC 170), and population health (SOC 163), as well as the graduate introduction to research methods (SOC 201) and seminars on migration and demography.
+Professor Hamilton teaches undergraduate courses in demography (SOC 170) and population health (SOC 163), as well as occasional graduate seminars on migration and demography.
 She also leads the Sociology Department's Undergraduate Honors Program, which you can read more about here!

 Documents